 Cyber Safety for Parents

-The Attorney General’s Community Relations Department provides training and assistance to children, parents, educators and others on the best ways to stay safe on the Internet.
+The Attorney General’s Community Engagement Department provides training and assistance to children, parents, educators and others on the best ways to stay safe on the Internet.
 Below are recommendations for parents whose children go online.

 As mobile phone use increases, children also face risks when exchanging text messages or photos, or accessing the Internet via phone.

-- Make sure that children keep passwords, pictures, and personal information to themselves.
+- Make sure that children keep passwords, pictures and personal information to themselves.

 - Remind children never to arrange a face-to-face meeting with someone they first met online.

 - Teach children not to post anything on the Internet that they would not want others to see.

 - Help them remember that people they meet online are not always who they say they are.

 - Let children know that they should not say anything online that they would not say in public.